codewars/docs/content/references/moderator-features.md

   - Force solution affected by the grouping bug to appear on the kata solutions page,
 - Ensure quality of content:
   - Unpublish unapprovable or severely broken beta kata,
-- Hide solutions which can be considered spoilers,
+- Hide solutions which can be considered spoilers from kata solutions page (for example a highly optimized solution to an easy version of a 7 kyu kata which can be used to solve 2 kyu, challenge version),
 - Approve changes to documentation.